eliashaeussler/cache-warmup/README.md

 ## 🚀 Features

-* Warm up caches of pages located in XML sitemaps
+* Warm up caches of URLs located in XML sitemaps
 * Console command and PHP API for cache warmup
 * Exclusion patterns for sitemaps and URLs
 * Various crawling strategies